spekulatius/PHPScraper/README.md

 Here are a few impressions of the way the library works.
 More examples are on the [project website](https://phpscraper.de/examples/scrape-website-title.html).

-### Basics: Flexible Calling as Attribute or Method
+### Basics: Flexible Calling as an Attribute or Method

 All scraping functionality can be accessed either as a function call or a property call.
 For example, the title can be accessed in two ways: